koheimizuno/koheimizuno/README.md

 ## 🤝 Let's Connect!

 ### I'm always open to new opportunities, collaborations, and interesting discussions.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/) to discuss potential opportunities or check out my [Portfolio](https://janedoe.com) to see more of my projects.
-I'm excited to collaborate and create impactful solutions!

-## 🚀 Let's build the future together!
+I'm excited to collaborate and create impactful solutions! <br>🚀 Let's build the future together!

 ## 🎉 Support